gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 ## gatsby-source-wordpress@5.0.0

-Recently we’ve announced the brand new Wordpress integration.
-Refer to [this blog post](https://www.gatsbyjs.com/blog/wordpress-integration) for full details.
+Recently we’ve announced the brand new WordPress integration.
+Refer to [this blog post](/blog/wordpress-integration/) for full details.

 The originally published version of renewed `gatsby-source-wordpress` is `4.0.0`.
 It is fully compatible with Gatsby v2.

-For Gatsby v3 bump we’ve also bumped the `gatsby-source-wordpress` to `5.0.0`.
+For Gatsby v3 bump we’ve also bumped `gatsby-source-wordpress` to `5.0.0`.
 It should be a straight-forward update from `gatsby-source-wordpress@^4.0.0`, no additional changes from you are required.